trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 ----------------------

 Below is a snapshot of the output from ``checkin-test.py --help``.
-This documentation contains a lot of information about the recommended development workflow (mostly related to pushing commits) and outlines a number of different use cases for using the script.
+This ``--help`` output contains a lot of information about the recommended development workflow (mostly related to pushing commits) and outlines a number of different use cases for using the script.

 .. include:: checkin-test-help.txt
    :literal: